 See my story “April Fools: Dayhiking the Grand Canyon Rim to Rim to Rim,” and all of my stories about the Grand Canyon at The Big Outside.

 Yosemite’s Clouds Rest and Half Dome

-See my story “Best of Yosemite, Part 1: Backpacking South of Tuolumne Meadows,” and all of my stories about Yosemite and about California’s national parks.
+See my stories “Best of Yosemite, Part 1: Backpacking South of Tuolumne Meadows,” and “Best of Yosemite, Part 2: Backpacking Remote Northern Yosemite,” and all of my stories about Yosemite and about California’s national parks.

 Walking Across Zion

 From the red-rock Kolob Canyons in the park’s northwest corner to the 2,000-foot, creamy white and blazing burgundy cliffs of Zion Canyon, Zion National Park harbors some of the most uniquely beautiful and beloved natural real estate in the entire National Park System.
 Hiking 50 miles across the entire park in a day, tagging highlights like Angels Landing and the West Rim Trail, seemed like the perfect way to experience a park without peer.
 That’s what several friends and I figured, anyway.
 Our adventure was proof that, even when events don’t proceed quite as planned, it can be a great day.